UK Council for Psychotherapy

 Intrinsic Self-Worth - Valuing Our True Worth, Who We Are Our low or high self-worth is a result of how we treat ourself.
 (However, others' attention and approval can support our self-worth, yet if we've abandoned ourself, this will erode it.)
 We may want to define our intrinsic inherent worth, our virtues (not just our looks - often the feminine stereotype, performance frequently the male stereotype), our self, our human givens - the internal inborn qualities in us - ones we've had since birth, our essential goodness, caring, compassion, gentleness, tenderness, the qualities of our soul if you like, which never fade with age.
 This may enable us to cope, thrive, despite the impact of life, so we feel more at ease, empowered, resilient, accept who we are (and this may also include bringing any self-judgements, shame or guilt, out of the dark).
 Despite what's happening around us, being centred, grounded, setting clear boundaries may be important for us.
 Our sense of worth is enhanced by being true to ourselves, loving ourselves rather than judging ourselves.
 We may want to be more in touch with our true worth and the significance of who we are by connecting to our inherent nature and attributes - the breadth and depth of all of who we are, embracing our lovingness, authenticity, our reliability, positivity, empathy, warmth, joy, vitality, passion, compassion, kindness, creativity & inspiration, our sexual energy, vulnerability & tenderness, courage, curiosity, goodwill, sense of humour, generosity of spirit, spiritual self.
 (See also Accessing Motivation, Taking Loving Action, Acting From Our Personal Will, Heart)

-What Supports Our Self-Worth How we treat ourselves, see ourselves, what we tell ourselves or were told (and touched) by others influences our own self-worth.
+What Supports Our Self-Worth Alongside our early bonding patterns including the ways we were held, touched, what we were told, how we treat ourselves now, and see ourselves, what we tell ourselves by others influences our own self-worth.
 Appreciating ourselves, being grateful for our life, our qualities, inner strength, personal boundaries, being in our own inner authority, anchored, centred, grounded in our body, enriches our self-worth.
 Having a positive self-talk & attitude, liking, loving, reassuring ourselves, being attentive, respectful, may also enhance our sense of worth.
 This includes being in touch with our own, values, integrity, internal identity, feelings (and attending to our feelings), validating what they are telling us alongside validating, valuing, appreciating, affirming, accepting ourself.
 It may matter to us to believe in our own true worth & uniqueness, that there is no one in the world quite like us, that we are enough, validating our own worth, our esteem.
-What we do now and our contribution to the world, ability to assert our own needs through our intrinsic sense of worth - what we contribute to ourself & the way we are with others (without necessarily wanting anything back in return) can foster our sense of worth.
+Being in the moment, with our feelings, what we do now and our contribution to the world, ability to assert our own needs through our intrinsic sense of worth - what we contribute to ourself & the way we are with others (without necessarily wanting anything back in return) can foster our sense of worth.
 Being more aligned as an expression of who we are, no longer based on external definitions of our worth as a person may now matter to us.
 We can view failure as being more about what we need to learn, so it no longer defines any lack of our worth.
 We may also find it easier not to take other's behaviour so personally, understanding that it is about them, rather than our intrinsic worth.
 Building a healthy lifestyle, valuing the process more than the outcome, looking after our own human needs, learning, loving, taking care of our own health, body, supports our being.
 Choosing the attitudes & thinking - ones which support us, being engaged and connected with others, making worthy contributions to the wider world, as well as limiting our exposure to stressful situations & people, can be of benefit.
 In touch with our own moral compass, utilising our personality traits, drawing upon our personal qualities, abilities, taking actions, addressing our own, important concerns enhances our self-worth.
 Being in touch with our intrinsic self-trust, trusting our own innateness, inherent nature, may also increase our strong self-worth, supported by our peace of mind.
-We may want to build upon our own range of character strengths (and strength of character), create a positive environment around us, including our own home, making space for our self, so we belong, make all sorts of connections, bonds with others and build strong relationships with supportive others.
+We may want to build upon our own range of character strengths, create a positive environment around us, including our own home, making space for our self, so we belong, make all sorts of connections, bonds with others and build strong relationships with supportive others.
 Encouraging the good choices others are making, being empowering, setting examples for behaviours we value and like to see (including recognising the value we bring to others' lives - what we contribute, how we support them and the positive impact we make), may further enhance our sense of worth, safety, being worthy of love.
 Taking responsibility for our own happiness supports our self-worth.
 The counselling for self-worth also explores the core issues that stop us feeling what we want to feel and how to separate out any shame from our true identity.

-Intrinsic Qualities Of Our Self-Worth Acknowledging that we are a person of value, valuing ourself, our experiences, qualities, abilities, skills and potential, our being supports our self-worth.
-We can forget, disown or overlook the wide range of qualities in us and spending time re-acquainting ourself with each of them can help us by selecting the quality we want to embody (e.g. integrity, humility), meditating or contemplating on this quality, experiencing the quality in ourself and finding moments throughout our day to energetically embody this quality.
+Intrinsic Qualities Of Our Self-Worth & Character Strengths Acknowledging that we are a person of value, valuing ourself, our experiences, qualities, abilities, skills and potential, our being supports our self-worth.
+We can forget, disown or overlook the wide range of qualities in us and spending time re-acquainting ourself with each of them, can bring richness to our life, nurturing our inner treasures, using them can help us by selecting the quality we want to embody (e.g. integrity, humility), meditating or contemplating on this quality, experiencing the quality in ourself and finding moments throughout our day to energetically embody this quality.
+These intrinsic qualities can also be viewed as aspects of our character strengths.
+Our strength of character may also include the strength of our vulnerability, facing, managing difficult feelings with compassion, reaching out for support and comfort, moving beyond false beliefs, risk loving with our whole heart and soul.
 Personal qualities of our self-worth may include being

 Modest Patient Caring Understanding Principled Adventurous Sincere Attentive Appreciative Engaging Determined Flexible Passionate Curious Creative Brave Spontaneous Energetic Fair Co-operative Considered Warm Empathetic Guiding Supportive Thoughtful Hopeful Dependable Generous Detailed Open-minded Confident Insightful Playful Emotionally Connected Approachable Analytical Conscientious Positive Wise Organised Practical Focused Humorous Strategic Rigorous Calm Resilient Decisive Independent Kind Compassionate Genuine Grounded Loving Peaceful Forgiving Trusting

-External Safety At a basic level we all need to be safe out in the world in order to survive.
+External Safety & Illusion Of Safety At a basic level we all need to be safe out in the world in order to survive.
 Being in touch with what matters, what we really want, and having positive experiences can enhance our sense of safety.
 It may be important for us to personally create a good enough, helpful & supportive external environment, e.g. our home & living space, work, seeking out supportive people, being with a partner who is loving & caring, etc. However, if we base our sense of worth on external factors, or by pleasing, fixing, rescuing others, preferring codependent ways of relating this may give us an illusion of safety.
-We may want to question is our intent to give or receive - hoping others will make us feel safe, yet loving ourself and sharing love with others (for example when greeting someone we welcome them rather than waiting for them to welcome us first) from our own safe enough place.
+We may want to question is our intent to give or receive - hoping others will make us feel safe yet loving ourself and sharing love with others (for example when greeting someone we welcome them rather than waiting for them to welcome us first) from our own safe enough place.
 No others can entirely make us feel safe.
 However being safe enough, in an uncertain world where we can't control many things external to us or know everything may be important for us.
+The therapy may include exploring ways we may have abandoned ourself, challenging our beliefs about safety:

 Psychotherapy in London, & Counselling in central London, NW1, Kings Cross, London Counselling Services - isolation, feeling worthless, isolated

-Internal Safety, Inner Security Being safe enough, safe with our feelings, yet willing to be adventurous, take risks may challenge us.
-What governs our sense of safety is connected to being present to what's happening in the moment and how safe we feel internally - our inner space, experiencing secure, internal attachment.
+Internal Safety, Inner Security We need to be safe enough, safe with our feelings, in order to play and be adventurous, take risks may challenge us (see also Taking Charge Of Our Emotional Security, Our Or Others Dramas - Emotional Control).
+The involuntary nervous system is like a sensor, linked to the body/brain neural pathways (polyvagal theory), creating circuits inside of us, which impact upon our individual stories of safety and survival, underpinning our beliefs, behaviours and are usually implicit.
+(Polyvagal theory recognising the automatic arousal state we get into, valuing the adaptive, survival responses, which we used in the past to protect us - yet is not always necessary now, reflecting upon the original source of any shame and trauma, hurt, pain, resolving this in ourself through emotional regulation and reconnecting to the fullness of ourself and with others.)
+The therapy may also notice what is implicit in us (maybe symptomised through our eyes, voice, what we hear, our head movements, so they can become explicit - known).
+What also governs our sense of safety is connected to being present to what's happening in the moment and how safe we feel internally - our inner space, experiencing secure, internal attachment.
 This for some may also have roots with our early connections and bonding patterns still affecting safety in our relationship, marriage, feeling sexually safe now.
 Some of us may ask "How can we control feeling safe?"
 Not knowing, always needing to be in control and uncertainty may lead to fear, defensiveness, withdrawal.
 Sometimes we may have taken in experiences and attributions about ourself, which are no longer helpful and it may benefit us to re-examine any negative self-beliefs, which no longer support our sense of safety.
 Being in touch with what's happening inside us (e.g. our stress, fear, anxiety), what we take in - the experience of ourselves, including our vulnerability and tenderness, how we are & how we are treated, met, affects our esteem and sense of safety.
 And a healthy sense of safety can also help us sleep.
 Being unkind, unloving & critically judging ourself can erode our emotional security, be a form of self-neglect also affecting our sense of safety and we may now want to live in ways, so we are kind & loving to ourself.
 We may want to take care in other areas we neglect ourself, our body (see also Feeling Safe In our body - Connecting To Our Centre) and be more in tune with our own truth, values, which keep us safe, creating a helpful, supportive, non-critical, internal environment as we connect to our inner strength and sense of personal empowerment.
 Emotional safety comes from being loving to ourselves & others, not just trying to get validation, approval, affirmation, reassurance, confirmation, permission, recognition, appreciation, praise, attention, adoration, admiration from others or through controlling others, including our partner.
 Validating ourselves may also be important because we can't always seek out others, depend on our external environment to give us what we need.
 Our ability to take care of our own wounds, painful feelings, soothe ourselves, may help us feel safer.
 Establishing a deeper connection with ourself, listening with our intuition to what we need may also enhance our sense of inner safety.
 Our own sense of worth, centredness, security, structure, groundedness, being in our body can help give us a structure, enable us to feel safer as can being emotionally secure, supported by our resilience, personal boundaries.
-Holding, having faith, being in touch with our sense of self, creating and being in touch with our inner sanctuary, our anchor points our spiritual or religious practice, can bring us a sense of safety, as if we can connect to our own, internal, safe harbour that we can return to any time.
+Holding, having faith, being in touch with our sense of self, creating and being in touch with our inner sanctuary, our anchor points our spiritual or religious practice, can bring us a sense of safety, as if we can connect to our own, internal, safe harbour that we can return to any time, feel safe enough in order to slowly dissolve some defences, gently expand our window of tolerance.

 Choosing Safety Or Love Sometimes we are faced with prioritising safety.
 We can choose to align with our personal fears (relationship fears, hurt, pain), trying to have control on the outside over being safe and secure or to choose love or learning (see also Dilemmas Of Love, Fear Of Love, Scared Of Love, Afraid Of Love).
 The counselling and psychotherapy can be a space to explore this further and whether we are coming from our old wounds or self-acceptance, loving ourselves unconditionally and sharing love with others.
 (See also Safety In Our Relationship, Marriage)